Retail Mobile Patrol

 Is mobile patrol cheaper than a full-time retail security guard?

 Usually, yes.
-Mobile patrol provides scheduled or randomized visibility without the cost of assigning one guard to the site for an entire shift.
+Mobile patrol provides scheduled or randomized visibility without the cost of assigning one security guard to the site for an entire shift.

 Can patrol schedules change during holidays or high-risk periods?